lupyuen/nshtask/README.md

     nshtask
     ```

-1. Press Ctrl-C to quit QEMU
+    When we're done, press Ctrl-C to quit QEMU.